YGameCorp/ServerIntegration/WebPayment.md

 ![alt text](https://github.com/xctcorporation/ServerIntegration/blob/master/payment_packages.png)

 - Method: HTTP GET
+- Params:
+  + xct_id: id of xct account
+  + char_id: id of character in game
+  + server_id: id of server game
+  + sign: Used to verify the request.
+[Click here to know how to verify the signature](https://github.com/xctcorporation/ServerIntegration/blob/master/HowToCreateSignature.md)
 - Response: return the result in json format.
 For example: the response is corresponding to the screenshot above
 ```
 {